qiskit-community/qiskit-optimization/docs/explanations/qrao_explanations.rst

 Where :math:`X` is a random variable which returns either -1 or 1 with equal probability.

-Notice that Semideterministic rounding will faithfully recover :math:`m` from :math:`F(m)` with a failure probability that decreases exponentially with the number of shots used to estimate each :math:`\text{Tr}(P_{[i]}\rho_\text{relax})`
+Notice that semi-deterministic rounding will faithfully recover :math:`m` from :math:`F(m)` with a failure probability that decreases exponentially with the number of shots used to estimate each :math:`\text{Tr}(P_{[i]}\rho_\text{relax})`